amplitude/amplitude-dev-center/docs/experiment/sdks/react-native-sdk.md

 ### Start

-Start the SDK by getting flag configurations from the server and fetching remote evaluation variants for the user.
+Start the Experiment SDK to get flag configurations from the server and fetch remote evaluation variants for the user.
 The SDK is ready once the returned promise resolves.

 ```js
 start(user?: ExperimentUser): Promise<void>